 The mixed team time trial takes place on the Harrogate circuit, on the Sunday of the opening weekend of the Championships.
 It's national teams of three men and three women.
 The men ride the 14-km circuit first, and when the second of them crosses the line, the women set off.
 The final time is taken when the second of the female riders crosses the finish line on West Park.

-This should be a fun and exciting event on the opening weekend of the Championships.
+This should be a fun and exciting event.

 Read about the mixed team time trial at the 2019 UCI Road World Championships.

 The U23 men's road race starts in Doncaster, and heads north to Sherburn-in-Elmet, Tadcaster, and Boroughbridge.
 Then the route is west to Ripon and Pateley Bridge, before the riders go up Greenhow Hill, a popular climb with lots of roadside spectators when it has featured in the Tour de Yorkshire.
 The riders then travel via Thruscross and Blubberhouses to Harrogate.
 There are two laps of the Harrogate circuit (reduced from three) before the finish on West Park.

 Read about the U23 men's road race at the 2019 UCI Road World Championships.

 The U23 men's individual time trial is on the same day, and uses the same Ripon to Harrogate route, as the elite women's ITT.
 Both courses diverge off the A61 at Ripley, taking in Bedlam, Birstwith, Clapham Green, and Hampsthwaite.
 They then come into Harrogate via the A59, and rejoin the A61 which takes them to the finish line on West Park.
 The total distance is 30km.

 Thursday 26th September 2019